-One of the main tasks of a CMS is to provide a comfortable way to edit data - at least that is how it should be, but if you have ever had the problem of having to edit 25 records at once, you know that many systems of this discipline do not do so well.
-Often you have no other choice than to call up and change each data record individually.
+One of the main tasks of a CMS is to provide a comfortable way to edit data - at least that’s how it should be, but if you have ever had the problem of having to edit 25 records at once, you know that many systems of this discipline do not do so well.
+You often have no other choice than to call up and change each data record individually.
 That costs time and nerves.

 Of course, this would not be explained here if Contao could not come up with a well thought-out solution.
 In the following sections, I will show you how Contao supports you in editing records.